Antiz96/antiz.fr/content/_index.md

 # Hey

-My name is Robin Candau, I'm 27.
+My name is Robin Candau.

-I'm a french Linux system engineer passionate by skate, music, (craft) beers and, obviously, Linux!
+I'm a french Linux system engineer passionate by skate, music, (craft) beer and, obviously, Linux!

 This website serves as a central place to get general/contact info about me, as well as writing some [blog posts](https://antiz.fr/blog/) when I feel like it.

 ## Projects

-I contribute to many Open Source projects and I'm always willing to help and learn in the process!
+I contribute to many open source projects and I'm always willing to help, share and learn in the process!
 Here are the main projects I actively contribute to:

 ### Arch Linux